12 Ways to Tune Up Emotional Literacy Skills

 Learning these skills takes practice.
 At home, provide opportunities for your child to practice a wide range of communication skills, enabling her to get her point across more confidently in the real world.
 Just remember: it’s never too early–or too late–to enhance communication skills nor social-emotional competencies.
 The key is make sure face-to-face interactions become part of our daily lives.

-My new book, UNSELFIE: Why Empathetic Kids Succeed in Our All-About-Me World will be in print June 2016.
 My goal is to create a conversation that makes us rethink or view of success as exclusively grades, rank and score and includes traits of humanity!
 It’s filled with common-sense solutions based on the latest science to help us raise compassionate, caring, courageous kids.
-It’s time to include “empathy” in our parenting!
+It’s time to include“empathy and resilience building in our parenting!